ipublikuj-archive/flash-messages/docs/en/index.md

     flashMessages: IPub\FlashMessages\DI\FlashMessagesExtension
 ```

 Package contains trait, which you will have to use in presenters or components to implement Flash messages component factory.
-This works only for PHP 5.4+, for older version you can simply copy trait content and paste it into class where you want to use it.

 ```php
 <?php